tomberek/mcm/manual/ii.md

 forms for specifications appear.

---LSQP--Note:  Be advised that the sample specifications in this Manual have not been amended to comport with _United States v.
+[Note:  Be advised that the sample specifications in this Manual have not been amended to comport with _United States v.
 Jones_, 68 M.J.
 465 (C.A.A.F.
 2010) and _United States v.
 Fosler_, 70 M.J.
 225 (C.A.A.F.
 2011).
-Practitioners should read the notes above and draft specifications in conformity with the cases cited therein.--RSQP--
+Practitioners should read the notes above and draft specifications in conformity with the cases cited therein.]

 ###### (B) Numbering specifications.